-- The bottom right example in the page image is the Starscream during his very brief tenure as leader of the Decepticons in the original, animated Transformers movie.
+- The bottom right example in the page image is Starscream during his very brief tenure as leader of the Decepticons in the original, animated Transformers: The Movie.

 - In Robin Hood (2010), King Richard's helmet has a crown built into it.

 - In the The Lord of the Rings Film of the Book (specifically Return of the King), the crown of Gondor looks like a circlet, though a fairly large one.
-Contrary to the book, where it looks like a helm (not exactly hoop crown but close).
+This is contrary to the book, where it looks like a helm (not exactly hoop crown but close).
 The elven lord Elrond sports a circlet of the "stock thin elven" type.
-The elven High King of old, Gil-Galad does, too.
+The elven High King of old, Gil-Galad, does too.

 - In the third The Elusive Avengers movie, appropriately titled The Crown of the Russian Empire, the titular Greater Imperial Crown of Russia was the MacGuffin.
 (Google it.
 It's one of the most awesome hoop crowns of Real Life).

 - Alice in Wonderland (2010): The Red Queen, though she actually stole it from the White Queen.
 When the Jabberwocky is defeated in the big battle, the Red Queen's crown of gold and rubies changes back into the White Queen's crown of silver and sapphires.

 - The Pevensie siblings each get a crown in The Chronicles of Narnia.
 The boys get traditional-looking crowns, whilst the girls get coronets that look like flower wreaths.
 However, the two eldest siblings, Peter and Susan, have their crowns wrought out of gold, whilst the younger two, Edmund and Lucy, have silver ones.